skmn1/Course-management/README.md

 ## Introduction
-Odoo fully fledged application that allows training centers to manage their courses.
+Course management is an Odoo fully fledged application that allows training centers to manage their courses.
 The module is still under development.
-However, the current version contains almost every needed concept.
-I invite you to download the module and test it.
+However, the current version contains almost every needed functionality.
+This module is compatible with Odoo 12.
+Therefore, I invite you to download the module and test it.
 I will be glad to receive your feedback.

 ![app](https://github.com/skmn1/Course-management/blob/master/static/description/app.PNG)<be/>